Battle Spirits: Shounen Toppa Bashin: Bashin Family

 Bashin's mother, usually referred to as Mama, who works as a taxi driver.
-She is strict with Bashin and concerned about his well-being.
+She is strict with Bashin and concerned about his well-being, but she still loved her son so much.
 Hayami frequently gives her passengers advice when they appear troubled.
 She taught Bashin how to play Battle Spirits to cure his introversion, and later teaches Striker how to play so he can get over his depression.
 In the past she was a well-known masked card battler known as Mama the Speed Star (ママ・ザ・スピードスター, Mama za SupīdoSutā).

 Bashin's father, who left his family to explore the world.
 Touha called Bashin "Aibou", meaning "partner", when he was young, and in turn Bashin named his mouse Aibou when Touha left.
 In the past, he was part of an invincible masked card battler duo with Hayami.
 In the epilogue, he gives Bashin a new pyroxene stone before heading out to continue his journey around the world.

 An artificial intelligence system that controls non-driving functions in Hayami's taxi.